clasense4/explore-django/readme.md

 ### Development

 This step is required for enabling code completion on vscode.
+Can skip if not needed.

 ```
 # Check python version, required 3.8.5
 python --version
 Python 3.8.5

-# Create virtualenv
+# Create virtualenv and activate
 virtualenv -p `which python` .venv
 source .venv/bin/activate